michellegsld/XRB_Prototyping_004_MichelleGiraldo_1/README.md

 ## Todo

-**Current Goal:** Finish adding Colliders to the walls and then randomize their spawn.
+**Current Goal:** Work on wall randomization and spawn

-*10/25 1:22PM -* Completed detection of player and play area!
-It turns out the walls lost their colliders after using the ProBuilder Experimental Boolean Tool to cut the hole out.
-This means I need to add colliders to the walls and outline the shape for the player to go through.
-Then I will flesh out the spawning of walls and randomly choosing which one to be in play.
+*10/25 4:03PM -* Added colliders to most walls.
+Now I added the completed ones to a list to randomly select one to spawn.

 ![KanbanBoardProgress](Images_README/KanbanBoardProgress.jpg)